A WRITING RETREAT WITH LYZ LENZ

 Raised in a conservative Christian family and homeschooled in Texas, Lyz stepped into one story early—love, marriage, motherhood—only to discover she was meant for another.

-• Her first two books—God Land: A Story of Faith, Loss, and Renewal in Middle America and Belabored: A Vindication of the Rights of Pregnant Women—explore identity, power, and place through a singular blend of memoir, cultural critique, and unflinching reported honesty.
+Her first two books—God Land: A Story of Faith, Loss, and Renewal in Middle America and Belabored: A Vindication of the Rights of Pregnant Women—explore identity, power, and place through a singular blend of memoir, cultural critique, and unflinching reported honesty.Whether she’s probing the American dream, challenging patriarchal expectations, or making you laugh through your tears, Lyz turns the personal into the political—and the political into something electric, urgent, and true.

-Falling Forward is hosted by the Midcoast Villager and the Villager Cafe, a community gathering space located in the heart of Camden’s historic riverfront district.
+Falling Forward is hosted by the Midcoast Villager and the Villager Cafe, a community gathering space in the heart of Camden’s historic riverfront district.

 The Villager Cafe was created as a place where journalism, conversation, and community life intersect—a cafe by day, and a gathering space for ideas, storytelling, and cultural events by night.
 The cafe is part of the broader work of the Midcoast Villager, an independent newsroom dedicated to covering the people, ideas, and communities that make Maine’s midcoast unique.